Celestia Grand – A glamorous collection of villas with private pools and direct sunset views in a quiet neighborhood south of Fira.

 - Ages: This is a family-friendly property, and guests of all ages are allowed.
 Pets are also permitted.
 Guests tend to be a mix of couples and families, with most families traveling in the summer months.

 - Beach: The nearest beach is Exo Gialos, a quiet, black sand beach with intriguing wind-sculpted cliffs at its southern end.
-The best beach bar and restaurant there is East Breeze, just a few meters from the cliffs (12-minute drive).
-The north end has a small harbor and another great beach bar and restaurant called Yalos (13-minute drive).
-From the hotel, it’s a short 6.4 km drive to the north end or 5.1 km to the south end, where the cliffs are.
-For a unique beach experience, visit Caldera Beach (13-minute drive), which is the only beach in Santorini’s caldera.
+The best beach bar and restaurant there is East Breeze, just a few meters from the cliffs.
+The north end has a small harbor and another great beach bar and restaurant called Yalos.
+From the hotel, it’s a short 6 km drive to the north end or 5 km to the south end, where the cliffs are.
+For a unique beach experience, visit Caldera Beach, which is the only beach in Santorini’s caldera.
 This beach is more serene and secluded than Exo Gialos, though that means fewer services – just 1 restaurant and a dive shop.
-Caldera Beach is 7.1 km away.
-Kamari Beach, 6.9 km southeast (15-minute drive), is the best organized beach nearby.
+Caldera Beach is 7 km away.
+Kamari Beach, 7 km southeast, is the best organized beach nearby.
 Kamari is very popular with families, with several beach clubs, restaurants, and affordable umbrella and lounge chair rentals.

 - View: Absolutely amazing views over the caldera, centered on the volcanoes with views from Akrotiri all the way to Oia.
 Each villa has an unobstructed, direct sunset view.